MahmoudSaber23/Math-Game/README.md

-Math Quiz Game
+# Math Quiz Game

-A **console-based math game** written in C++ that challenges you with randomly generated arithmetic questions based on difficulty and operation type.
+A console-based math game written in C++ that challenges the player with randomly generated arithmetic questions based on selected difficulty levels and operation types.

-It’s a simple but complete project for learning **functions, enums, structs, randomization, and game loops** in C++.
+This project is a simple but complete application for practicing core C++ concepts such as functions, enums, structs, randomization, and game loops.

 ---

-## 🚀 Features
+## Features

-✅ Choose how many questions you want to answer (1–100).
+- Choose how many questions you want to answer (from 1 to 100).
-✅ Select difficulty level:
+- Select a difficulty level:
-- **Easy** → Numbers from 1–10
+  - Easy: Numbers from 1 to 10
-- **Medium** → Numbers from 10–50
+  - Medium: Numbers from 10 to 50
-- **Hard** → Numbers from 50–100
+  - Hard: Numbers from 50 to 100
-- **Mix** → Random difficulty each time
+  - Mix: Random difficulty for each question

-✅ Choose operation type:
+- Choose an operation type:
-- ➕ Addition
+  - Addition
-- ➖ Subtraction
+  - Subtraction
-- ✖ Multiplication
+  - Multiplication
-- ➗ Division
+  - Division
-- 🔀 Mix (random each question)
+  - Mix (random operation for each question)

-✅ Automatically checks answers and shows whether you’re correct.
+- Automatically checks answers and provides immediate feedback.
-✅ Keeps track of correct and wrong answers.
+- Tracks correct and wrong answers during the quiz.
-✅ Displays your final results (Pass / Fail).
+- Displays final results as Pass or Fail.
-✅ Option to play again after each quiz.
+- Allows the player to replay the game after finishing a quiz.

 ---

-## 🧩 How It Works
+## How It Works

-1. The program asks:
+1. The program asks the player to choose:
-   - How many questions you want to answer.
+   - The number of questions.
    - The difficulty level.
-   - The type of math operation.
+   - The type of arithmetic operation.

-2. Then it randomly generates questions based on your choices.
+2. Based on the selected options, the program generates random math questions.

 3. For each question:
-   - You input your answer.
+   - The player enters an answer.
-   - The program checks if it’s correct.
+   - The program checks whether the answer is correct.
-   - Your score is updated in real time.
+   - The score is updated in real time.

-4. At the end:
+4. At the end of the quiz:
-   - The final result is displayed (Pass or Fail).
+   - The final result is displayed.
-   - You can choose to play again.
+   - The player can choose to play again or exit.

 ---

-## 💻 Technologies Used
-- **Language:** C++
-- **Libraries:** `<iostream>`, `<cstdlib>`, `<ctime>`
-- **IDE Recommended:** Visual Studio, Code::Blocks, or any C++ compiler that supports C++11 or higher.
+## Input Validation

+- The program validates user input to ensure only numeric values are accepted.
+- Invalid input does not crash the program.
+- The user is repeatedly prompted until valid input is entered.

 ---

+## Technologies Used

+- Language: C++
+- Libraries:
+  - <iostream>
+  - <cstdlib>
+  - <ctime>

+- Recommended IDEs:
+  - Visual Studio
+  - Code::Blocks
+  - Any C++ compiler that supports C++11 or higher